 Your website should have all of the resources possible to help students afford their education.
 Fellowships and student employment resources should be easy to find.

 It also helps if you have resources for how students can manage their finances while attending college.
-Let students know that you understand how big of an investment it is to get a college education—be very open about the cost of attending and how you can help students afford college.
+College — at any level — is expensive.
+Let students know that you understand how big of an investment it is to get a college education — be very open about the cost of attending and how you can help students afford college.

 5. Encourage career development